NicroNn/SE-studying/README.md

 # SE-studying
-All projects that I wrote during my studies
+Here will be all projects that I wrote during my studies

 ***My journey is almost 1/4 complete***